gentsk77/EECS325/Assignments/HW3/HW3_yxs626.md

 - **destination-based forwarding table**
   - forward based only on destination IP address
-  - each entry contains only a set of destination IP address ranges and a set of corresponding link interface that represents where the datagram will be forwarded to
+  - each entry contains only a set of destination IP address ranges and a set of corresponding link interfaces that represent where the datagram will be forwarded to
 - **OpenFlow flow table**
   - generalized forwarding
     - forward based on any set of header field values
     - determined not only by the destination IP address, but also by the source IP address as well as IP prot, TCP source port, TCP destination port, etc.
   - each entry contains
-    1. Rule: a set of header field values representing how the incoming packets should be matched
+    1. Rule: a set of header field values representing how the incoming datagrams should be matched
-    2. Action: a set of actions to be taken when a packet matches the rule of a flow table entry
+    2. Action: a set of actions to be taken when a datagram matches the rule of a flow table entry
-    3. Stats: a set of counters that are updated as packets are matched to flow table entries
+    3. Stats: a set of counters that are updated as datagrams are matched to the flow table entries